mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 the concept of profiling.

 **Terms:**
+- `Package` - You can think of it as a directory.
+CME's goal is then to allow view and modify subset of this package.
+Where the subset are semantic models (also called `Vocabularies`) and the `visual models`, TODO: Obrazek z manageru

-- `Vocabulary` - Stores classes, relationships and attributes.
+- `Vocabulary` - Stores classes, relationships and attributes and profiles.
 The vocabulary itself contains some properties:
-  - name
+  - Name
   - IRI
+  - Color
 - `Class` - Named semantic concept.
 Class has the following properties
   - Name
   - IRI